 Toggle: English / Spanish

 A scrape is an area where the skin is rubbed off.
-It usually occurs after you fall down or hit something.
-A scrape is usually not serious, but it can be painful and may bleed slightly.
+It usually occurs after you fall or hit something.
+A scrape is often not serious.
+But it can be painful and may bleed slightly.

-The scrape contains dirt and other debris deep inside.
+- The scrape has dirt and other debris deep inside.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.